Leon Ames: Film

 Ames made his film debut in Quick Millions in 1931.
-Later, during the 1940s, he was under contract to Metro-Goldwyn-Mayer.
-Among his important roles at MGM is his 1944 portrayal of Mr. Smith in the studio's massive hit and subsequent classic Meet Me in St. Louis.
+During the 1940s, he was under contract to Metro-Goldwyn-Mayer.
+Among his important roles at MGM was his portrayal of Mr. Smith in the studio's 1944 hit film Meet Me in St. Louis.

-Ames also appears in a featured role in The Postman Always Rings Twice (1946), portraying the district attorney Kyle Sackett.
-He appears too in the Doris Day-Gordon MacRae film On Moonlight Bay (1951), in its sequel By the Light of the Silvery Moon (1953), and in Peyton Place (1957).
-He performs the role of Samuel Eaton, Alfred Eaton's (Paul Newman) father, in From the Terrace (1960).
-In the 1961 Walt Disney comedy The Absent-Minded Professor, he is the college president Rufus Daggett and can be seen once again in that role in the film's 1963 sequel Son of Flubber.
-In 1970, he was cast as Secretary of the Navy Frank Knox in the action war film Tora!
+Ames was also featured in The Postman Always Rings Twice (1946), portraying district attorney Kyle Sackett.
+He appeared in the Doris Day-Gordon MacRae film On Moonlight Bay (1951), its sequel By the Light of the Silvery Moon (1953), Peyton Place (1957), and From the Terrace (1960).

+In the 1961 Walt Disney comedy The Absent-Minded Professor, Ames played college president Rufus Daggett.
+He reprised the role in the film's 1963 sequel, Son of Flubber.
+In 1970 he was cast as Secretary of the Navy Frank Knox in the action war film Tora!
 Tora!
 Tora!
-His last screen role is in Peggy Sue Got Married (1986), in which he plays the grandfather of Kathleen Turner's character.
+His last screen role occurred in Peggy Sue Got Married (1986), playing the grandfather of Kathleen Turner's character.

 Radio and television

 Ames' first radio broadcast was in January 1942 on Grand Central Station.

-His television roles included leads in the adaptations of Life with Father (1953–55) and Father of the Bride (1961–62).
-His presence in the latter program was such that, after the show had been on the air a few months, Ames' role was increased because "'father, as played by veteran character actor Leon Ames, became the dominant figure in the whole show."